DeaglanBartlett/DeaglanBartlett.github.io/_posts/2021-11-06-quantum-gravity.md

 ---
 title: Is the speed of light energy dependent?
-layout: page
 categories: method/observations
 authors:
   - D. Bartlett
 image_path: /assets/posts/quantum_gravity/fluctuation_plot.png
 header:
   teaser: /assets/posts/quantum_gravity/fluctuation_plot.png
-alt: Speed of light
 detailed: true
 featured: true
 arxiv:
   - 2106.15290
   - 2109.07850
-description: >
+---

 High energy astrophysical transients at cosmological distances allow us to test the fundamental assumptions of the standard models of cosmology and particle physics, such as the Weak Equivalence Principle, Lorentz Invariance or the massless nature of the photon.
 A violation of any of these would result in energy-dependent arrival times for photons from distant sources.
 We forward model these time delays for gamma ray bursts using the BORG SDSS-III/BOSS reconstruction and compare to data to constrain the quantum gravity energy scale, the mass of the photon, and violations of the Weak Equivalence Principle.
----

 Overview
 ========